Heistergand/MD-Badge-Generator/README.md

 7. When you're ready, stop the cell
 8. Be kind and stop the runtime when your work is done.
 You can also just abandon it, but it saves energy when you close and delete the runtime.

-## install and run using docker compose
+## Install and run using docker compose
 You need a functioning docker environment with docker compose.
 1. on your machine, make a new project folder
 2. Clone (or download) this repository into your project folder